 1. Stay in a Cosy Log Cabin

-Even though it is a traditional cottage, you can find all the modern facilities needed for your stay such as kitchen appliances and cooking utensils, washing machine and dryer etc. One thing you need to pay extra for are towels and bed linen, along with the booking, if you cannot bring your own.
+Even though it is a traditional cottage, you can find all the modern facilities needed for a comfortable stay – kitchen appliances and cooking utensils, washing machine and dryer etc. One thing you need to pay extra for are towels and bed linen, along with the booking, if you cannot bring your own.

-The cottage is available to rent through the online system, here you can find links to their webpages, how to book it and other general information.
+The cottage is available to rent through the online system, you can find links to their webpages, how to book it above.
 If you would like to stay here or have any questions, feel free to drop me a comment!

 2. Go Skiing or Snowboarding